 - 2x points on every dollar spent on all other purchases

-- Welcome Bonus: For a limited time, earn 100,000 Bonus Points after spending $3,000 on purchases in the first 3 months from account opening.
+- Welcome Offer: Limited Time Offer!
+Earn 100,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.

 - Annual Free Night: This is where you can earn the $95 annual fee back each year.
 Boundless cardholders will receive a Free Night Award every year after your account anniversary.
 This is valid for a one-night hotel stay at a property with a redemption level up to 35,000 points.
 Often, you’ll find that the cash value of that stay comfortably exceeds the card’s annual fee, so this should make the card a net positive if you’re staying at least one night per year at a Marriott Bonvoy property.